 For the first time in quite a while, Sora was absolutely speechless.

-"I think it's time for me to be going," said Xion, with a tone of deep emotion.
-"I've been bound to this earth for far longer than I wanted to be.
+"I think it's time for me to go," said Xion, with a tone of deep emotion.
+"I've been bound to this earth far longer than I wanted to be.
 And now that a worthy wielder has claimed my Oathkeeper, I think it's time I moved on."

 Once again, Xion reached her hand toward her dagger, and finally placed her palm over the engraved hilt, allowing herself to touch it at last.
 And then, before their eyes, she began to disintegrate, fading away like glitter dissolving in water.